What Are Signs of Autism Spectrum Disorder in Adults?

 - When talking with your boss, you have difficulty telling if he is happy with your performance or mad at you.

-In addition, individuals with ASD may exhibit extraordinary talents in visual skills, music, math, and art.
-And roughly 40 percent of individuals with ASD have average or above-average intelligence.
+In addition, autistic individuals may exhibit extraordinary talents in visual skills, music, math, and art.
+And roughly 40 percent of autistic individuals have average or above-average intelligence.

 If you experience these or similar symptoms of ASD, consult a doctor or mental-health professional for a formal autism evaluation and learn more about treatment options for autism symptoms in adults.